grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

    - **URL:** A URL that points to a ZIP archive of your packaged plugin.
    - **Source code URL:** A URL that points to a public Git repository or ZIP archive of your complete plugin source code.
    - **SHA1:** The SHA1 hash of the plugin specified by the **URL**.
+   - **Testing guidance:** An overview covering the installation, configuration, and usage of your plugin.
+   - **Provisioning provided for test environment:** Check this box if you have [configured provisioning](./provide-test-environment.md).
+If you've done this, rest assured it will be identified during the review, and no additional action is needed on your part.
    - The remaining questions help us determine the [signature level](./sign-a-plugin#plugin-signature-levels) for your plugin.
 1. Click **Submit**.
    After you submit your plugin, we run an automated validation to make sure it adheres to our guidelines.